 - Natural search engine ranking within app Markets (ASO): There are a number of parameters to be followed when optimizing search in the search engines.
-Title, keywords, description, as well as ratings but comments of users or number of downloads is the most important aspect in the ASO.
-These elements will help users to work out what the app offers at a glance: Icon, application screenshots and a video presentation.
+Title, keywords, description, ratings, comments of users and the number of downloads is the most important aspect in ASO.
+These elements will help users to work out what the app offers at a glance: the logo, application screenshots, and a video presentation.

 - You can also opt to directly purchase downloads.
-There are many recommended apps and tools that allow payment in exchange of downloading apps from highly segmented audiences and thus increases downloads of application.
+There are many recommended apps and tools that allow payment in exchange for downloading apps from highly segmented audiences and thus increases downloads of application.

 - The landing page or website presentation is also essential.
 If your project only contains a mobile application, it is significant that you have in mind a custom web design or even a static page with the download links.
 This allows you to have a page in which to present the product and improve your positioning on the web.